raspberrypilearning/flappy-astronaut/en/step_16.md

 			game_over = True
 	```

-- Now you should have a finished program, you can play.
-Have a look at the last step to get some ideas for how you can improve your game.
+- Now you should have a finished program you can play.
+Have a look at the last step to get some ideas for how you can improve it.